pcapriotti/optparse-applicative/README.md

 user.

-There are other ways to run a `ParserInfo`, in situations where you need finer control over the behavior of your parser, or if you want to use it in pure code.
+There are other ways to run a `ParserInfo`, in situations where you need finer control over the behaviour of your parser, or if you want to use it in pure code.
 They will be covered in
 [Custom parsing and error handling](#custom-parsing-and-error-handling).